Best Tupac Shakur Rap Songs (About Inequality)

-24 years ago today, Tupac Shakur was pronounced dead after being shot six days prior in a drive by shooting.
+24 years ago today, Tupac Shakur was pronounced dead after being shot six days prior in a drive-by shooting.
 This case remains unsolved as the gunman’s identity is still unknown.
 Shakur’s music broke barriers as he paired his persona of a gangster with emotional songs about systematic inequality and the daily struggles of underrepresented communities.

-Tupac Shakur, better known as 2Pac, he spoke his truth and is considered to be one of the most successful and influential rappers of all time.
+Tupac Shakur, better known as 2Pac, spoke his truth and is considered to be one of the most successful and influential rappers of all time.

 2Pac’s Political Upbringing

 Although born in New York City, Tupac spent most of his young adulthood moving around the U.S. He transferred to the Baltimore School of the Arts for his junior year of high school and excelled in ballet, theatre, and poetry.
 When he was 17, his family moved to Marin City, an impoverished suburb of San Francisco.
 Meanwhile, he continued to perform in plays at Tamalpais High School and develop his rapping skills.
 In addition to being creative, he took an interest to politics from an early age.
-While 8 months pregnant with Tupac, his mother Afeni, was apart of the Panther 21 criminal trial in New York.
+While 8 months pregnant with Tupac, his mother Afeni, was a part of the Panther 21 criminal trial in New York.
 Even, Tupac became a member of the Young Communist League USA while living in Baltimore.

-Using His Platform As An Activist
+Using His Platform As A Political Activist

 2Pac uses music to explore issues like police brutality, gang violence, and the prison system.
 So, I’ve compiled the top three 2Pac songs that are ahead of their time and tackle different forms of inequality.